Ebube-Ochemba/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

 # What happens when you type google.com in your browser and press Enter

-> This project was about interacting with a layer of "the" stack as a Full-Stack Sofware Engineer.
+> This project was about interacting with a layer of `the stack` as a Full-Stack Sofware Engineer.

 ## Summary